-The ADMIN > System > Investigation Configuration panel provides the user interface for administrators to configure the system-wide settings that NetWitness Platform Investigate uses when analyzing data and reconstructing an event.
-To access the Investigation Configuration panel, Go to ADMIN > System and select Investigation.
+The (Admin) > System > Investigation Configuration panel provides the user interface for administrators to configure the system-wide settings that NetWitness Platform Investigate uses when analyzing data and reconstructing an event.

 The settings allow an administrator to manage application performance for Investigate.
 As analysts analyze and reconstruct sessions that they are investigating, performance can be affected by operations that involve loading, searching, visualizing, and reconstructing large amounts of data.

 |Administrator||Configure Navigate, Legacy Events, and Events view settings||Configure Investigation Settings|

 |Administrator||Map Context Hub Meta Types||Configure Investigation Settings|